Investing News NetworkYour trusted source for investing success

 Mine production: 3,100 MT

 Much of Peru’s physical silver production comes from the Antamina mine, a joint venture between BHP (ASX:BHP,NYSE:BHP,LSE:BHP), Glencore (LSE:GLEN,OTC Pink:GLCNF), Teck Resources (TSX:TECK.A,TSX:TECK.B,NYSE:TECK) and Mitsubishi (OTC Pink:MSBHF,TSE:8058).
-Although a prolific producer of silver bullion, Antamina is primarily a copper mine with silver produced as a by-product.
+Although it is a prolific producer of silver bullion, Antamina is primarily a copper mine with silver produced as a by-product.

 4. Chile